UAlbertaALTLab/morphodict/docs/paradigm-layouts-and-metadata.md

 ### Name

 This is a label for the layout.
-The current layouts are named in order of detail, in ascending order of detail from "basic" to "extended" to "full".
+The current layouts are named in order of detail, in ascending order of detail from "basic" to "linguistic" to "full".

 ### File type

 `.tsv` file is the layout as a tab-separated values file.

-`.yml` is a YAML file containing metadata.
-For the moment, this metadata can be ignored.

 Layouts
 -------